 • 2 cups whole milk

-• Optional: 1/2 tsp Dijon mustard
+• 1/2 teaspoon Dijon-style mustard optional

 Instructions

-• SOUP BASE: Sprinkle flour over the onions and garlic and cook, stirring constantly, for 1 minute.
+• Sprinkle flour over the onions and garlic and cook, stirring constantly, for 1 minute.
 Gradually pour in the chicken broth while whisking constantly until smooth.
 Then, gradually pour in the milk while continuing to whisk until the mixture is completely smooth.

 Video